liferay/liferay-mobile-sdk/android/README.md

 Developer Tools should automatically add this JAR to your classpath.
 If you are using a different IDE, make sure this JAR is added to the project classpath.

+3. You will also need to download and add to your classpath these jars: [httpclient-android-4.3.3.jar](http://search.maven.org/remotecontent?filepath=org/apache/httpcomponents/httpclient-android/4.3.3/httpclient-android-4.3.3.jar) and [httpmime-4.3.3.jar](http://search.maven.org/remotecontent?filepath=org/apache/httpcomponents/httpmime/4.3.3/httpmime-4.3.3.jar).

-3. Import the necessary classes and start using it!
+4. Import the necessary classes and start using it!

 #### Gradle